 Right to Repair Legislation is a Triple Win for Canadians

-An Ontario Liberal MPP is looking to change that, though.
-In late February, Michael Coteau introduced a private member’s bill seeking to amend Ontario’s Consumer Protection Act.
+An Ontario Liberal MPP is seeking to amend Ontario’s Consumer Protection Act to include the right to repair.
 This represents the first time that right to repair legislation has ever been contemplated in Canada.

 Right to repair legislation makes repairing smart devices more accessible to ordinary consumers, through minimizing the financial cost associated with repairs and the free sharing of repair-related information.